voidberg-archive/ngCompletr/README.md

 ngCompletr
 ==========

-A simple but powerful AngularJS directive that allows you to quickly create autocomplete boxes that pull data either from a server or local variable.
+A simple but powerful AngularJS directive that allows you to quickly create autocomplete widgets that pull data either from a server or local variable.
 It started as a rewrite of `angucomplete`.

 ## Key Features

-* Show just a title, a title and a description or a title, description and image in your autocomplete list
+* Show just a title, a title and a description or a title, description and image in your autocomplete list.
-* Deliberately minimally styled so you can customise it to your heart's content!
+* Deliberately minimally styled so you can customise it.
-* Reads JSON data and allows you to specify which fields to use for display
+* Reads JSON data and allows you to specify which fields to use for display.
-* Simple setup - e.g. to pull data from a server, just set the url parameter

 ## Getting Started
 Download the code, and include the minified ngCompletr.js file in your page.
 Optionally add the css.
 Then add the ngCompletr module to your Angular App file, e.g.